 - 1. No later than four months prior to the completion of the second one-year term of the incumbent Vice-Chair(s), the Governance Committee will canvass the Directors for expressions of interest in being considered for the position of Vice-Chair(s) or nomination of another Director, based on the position description and qualifications for Vice-Chair(s) and Board Chair. - 2.
 Based on the information received from Directors, the Governance Committee will develop an inventory of candidates for Vice-Chair(s). - 3.
 The Governance Committee Chair will interview potential candidates, having regard for the position description and qualifications for Board Chair and Vice Chair(s) and the results of their Director evaluations. - 4.
-In the event that members of the Governance Committee are also seeking election as Vice-Chair(s), the Committee will pursue one of the following processes: - i) conduct the selection process and make recommendations to the Board of Directors; OR - ii) exclude potential candidates from Committee deliberations in relation to this position.
+In the event that members of the Governance Committee are also seeking election as Vice-Chair(s), that member will declare a conflict of interest.
+The Committee will pursue one of the following processes: - i) conduct the selection process and make recommendations to the Board of Directors; OR - ii) exclude potential candidates from Committee deliberations in relation to this position.